 - AirPod Max

-Jaba Nectar – Excellent budget headset, right mix of sound and microphone
+Jaba Nectar – Excellent price and performance

 Any online teacher knows the brand Mpow.
 They were these great, cheap headphones with excellent audio for the price, and on top of that they also included noise canceling microphone.